FilippTrigub/Agentic-RAG-with-Docling/README.md

 - Welche Leuchte hat die primäre Erzeugnisnummer 4062172212311?
     - answers correctly

-Problems and extensions:
+Problems and Extensions:

-- Numerical metadata should be evaluated properly to enable numerical filtering.
+- Numerical metadata should be evaluated fully to enable numerical filtering.
+This will require more extensive parsing and data model structuring before building the index.
 - Answers depend strongly on temperature and model choice due to the need for the AI to come up with the right filters.
 Prompt optimization may mitigate this.
 - Parts of the implementation rely on `global` variables, which should be avoided when deploying as API.